sodadata/docs/soda/glossary.md

 {% include glossary-scan-yaml.md %}

 ### Soda Cloud
-A free, web application that enables you to examine scan results and create monitors and alerts.
+A web application that enables you to examine scan results and create monitors and alerts.
 Create a Soda Cloud account at [cloud.soda.io](https://cloud.soda.io/signup).
 If you also use Soda SQL, you can [connect Soda SQL to Soda Cloud]({% link soda-cloud/connect_to_cloud.md %}).

 ### Soda SQL
 An open-source command-line tool that scans the data in your data source.
 You can use this as a stand-alone tool to monitor data quality from the command-line, or connect it to a Soda Cloud account to monitor your data using a web application.
 Start by [installing Soda SQL]({% link soda-sql/installation.md%}).